Political positions of Hillary Clinton: Israel

 As a senator and throughout her career, Clinton has said that she regards Jerusalem as the "eternal and indivisible capital of Israel," and Clinton supported legislation requiring the U.S. government to identify Jerusalem as the capital of Israel and move the U.S. Embassy to Israel from Tel Aviv to Jerusalem (the Jerusalem Embassy Act).
 In 2011, as Secretary of State, Clinton filed a brief with the U.S. Supreme Court in the case of Zivotofsky v.
 Clinton, involving an act of Congress requiring that U.S. passports for persons born in Jerusalem read "Jerusalem, Israel" (rather than "Jerusalem") under place of birth.
 Consistent with the U.S.'s policy of the last 60 years recognizing no state as having sovereignty over Jerusalem, Clinton's brief argued that "any American action, even symbolically, toward recognizing Jerusalem as the capital of Israel" might have an influence on the Israeli-Palestinian peace process.
 The Supreme Court subsequently struck down the passport law on separation-of-powers grounds, holding that Congress had intruded upon the president's constitutional power to recognize foreign states.

-During an interview while the 2014 Israel–Gaza conflict was ongoing, Clinton said that Hamas had intentionally provoked Israel by firing rockets into that country.
+While the 2014 Gaza war was ongoing, Clinton said in an interview that Hamas had intentionally provoked Israel by firing rockets into the country.
 In regard to whether Israel's response against Hamas had been proportionate, she said, "I'm not a military planner, but Hamas puts its missiles – its rockets – in civilian areas.
 Part of it is that Gaza's pretty small and it's very densely populated.
 They put their command and control of Hamas military leaders in those civilian areas.
 Israel, I know, has sent warnings and tried to get people to move, but in any kind of conflict there are going to be civilian casualties, and we need to try to get to a cease-fire as soon as possible."

+At the 2025 Israel Hayom summit in New York City, Clinton argued that young people's pro-Palestinian views were due to social media, and claimed that videos on TikTok showing Israeli violence in Gaza were "totally made up" and "pure propaganda", adding that it was "a serious problem for democracy".
+She repeated her remarks at the Doha Forum in Qatar.
+Clinton's comments received criticism, including from journalist Robby Soave.